-Comparable distributable cash flow, a non-GAAP measure, helps us assess the cash available to our common shareholder before capital allocation.
+Comparable distributable cash flow, a non-GAAP measure, helps us assess the cash available to common shareholders before capital allocation.

 The increase in comparable distributable cash flow for the three and six months ended June 30, 2018 compared to the same periods in 2017 reflects higher comparable funds generated from operations, as described above.
+Comparable distributable cash flow per common share for the three and six months ended June 30, 2018 also reflects the effect of common shares issued under the Corporate ATM program and DRP in 2017 and 2018.

 Beginning in second quarter 2018, our determination of comparable distributable cash flow has been revised to exclude the deduction of maintenance capital expenditures for assets for which we have the ability to recover these costs in pipeline tolls.
 Comparative periods presented in the table below have been adjusted accordingly.
-We believe that including only non-recoverable maintenance capital expenditures in the calculation of distributable cash flow presents the best depiction of the cash available for reinvestment or distribution to our shareholder.
+We believe that including only non-recoverable maintenance capital expenditures in the calculation of distributable cash flow presents the best depiction of the cash available for reinvestment or distribution to shareholders.
 For our rate-regulated Canadian and U.S. natural gas pipelines, we have the opportunity to recover and earn a return on maintenance capital expenditures through current and future tolls.
 Tolling arrangements in our liquids pipelines provide for the recovery of maintenance capital expenditures.
 Therefore, we have not deducted the recoverable maintenance capital expenditures for these businesses in the calculation of comparable distributable cash flow.

-three months June 30 six months ended June 30 (unaudited - millions of \$) 2018 2017 2018 2017 Capital spending Capital expenditures (2,337) (1,792) (4,039) (3,352) Capital projects in development (76) (56) (112) (98) Contributions to equity investments (184) (473) (542) (665) (2,597) (2,321) (4,693) (4,115) Proceeds from sales of assets, net of transaction costs - 4,147 - 4,147 Other distributions from equity investments - 1 121 364 Deferred amounts and other (15) (169) 95 (253) Net cash (used in)/provided by investing activities (2,612) 1,658 (4,477) 143
+three months ended June 30 six months ended June 30 (unaudited - millions of \$) 2018 2017 2018 2017 Capital spending Capital expenditures (2,337) (1,792) (4,039) (3,352) Capital projects in development (76) (56) (112) (98) Contributions to equity investments (184) (473) (542) (665) (2,597) (2,321) (4,693) (4,115) Proceeds from sales of assets, net of transaction costs - 4,147 - 4,147 Other distributions from equity investments - 1 121 364 Deferred amounts and other (16) (169) 94 (254) Net cash (used in)/provided by investing activities (2,613) 1,658 (4,478) 142